syncfusion-content/wpf-docs/wpf/Charts/Tooltip.md

 ---
 layout: post
 title: ToolTip feature in Syncfusion SfChart WPF
-description: How to enable and customize the tooltip in SfChart
+description: How to enable and customize the tooltip in Essential WPF Chart (SfChart)
 platform: wpf
 control: SfChart
 documentation: ug

 ---

-# ToolTip
+# ToolTip in WPF Charts (SfChart)

 The ToolTip feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeries.html#).
 It is used in conjunction with the pointer.
 It appears when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.